Paul Wolfowitz: Arms Control and Disarmament Agency

 In the 1970s, Wolfowitz and Perle served as aides to proto-neoconservative Democratic Senator Henry M. Jackson.
 A Cold War liberal, Jackson supported higher military spending and a hard line against the Soviet Union alongside more traditional Democratic causes, such as social welfare programs, civil rights, and labor unions.

-In 1972, US President Richard Nixon, under pressure from Senator Jackson, dismissed the head of the Arms Control and Disarmament Agency (ACDA) and replaced him with Fred Ikle.
+In 1972, U.S. President Richard Nixon, under pressure from Senator Jackson, dismissed the head of the Arms Control and Disarmament Agency (ACDA) and replaced him with Fred Ikle.
 Ikle brought in a new team that included Wolfowitz.
 While at ACDA, Wolfowitz wrote research papers and drafted testimony, as he had previously done at the Committee to Maintain a Prudent Defense Policy.
 He traveled with Ikle to strategic arms limitations talks in Paris and other European cities.
 He also helped dissuade South Korea from reprocessing plutonium that could be diverted into a clandestine weapons program.

 Under President Gerald Ford, the American intelligence agencies came under attack over their annually published National Intelligence Estimate.
 According to James Mann, "The underlying issue was whether the C.I.A. and other agencies were underestimating the threat from the Soviet Union, either by intentionally tailoring intelligence to support Kissinger's policy of détente or by simply failing to give enough weight to darker interpretations of Soviet intentions."
 Attempting to counter these claims, Director of Central Intelligence George H. W. Bush formed a committee of anti-Communist experts, headed by Richard Pipes, to reassess the raw data.
 Based on the recommendation of Perle, Pipes picked Wolfowitz for this committee, which was later called Team B.